-Billy asked our resident expert, Dr. Nora Baladerian and The Arc of Riverside County Executive Director Jim Stream for help and together the three presented a paper to the Committee.
+Billy asked our resident expert, Dr. Nora Baladerian and The Arc of Riverside County Executive Director Jim Stream for help and together the three presented a paper to the committee.
 This resulted in an entire portion of the final report to the president devoted to this issue of abuse, neglect and crimes against people with developmental disabilities.

-Improving the Perceived Value of People with Developmental Disabilities
+Improving the Perceived Value of people with Developmental Disabilities

-The Committee believes that government agencies should begin to make extra efforts to improve the public’s perception and they should do this by promoting awareness campaigns about the value of people with developmental disabilities.
+The committee believes that government agencies should begin to make extra efforts to improve the public’s perception and they should do this by promoting awareness campaigns about the value of people with developmental disabilities.

-Find out how to defend individuals with developmental disabilities who end up in the criminal justice system.
+Find out how to defend individuals with developmental disabilities who end up in a criminal justice system.
 Training is available from one of the leading defense attorneys in the country who specializes in defending people with diagnoses of mental retardation and Fetal Alcohol Spectrum Disorders.